crolllab/teaching/Bioinformatics_Tools/Course_9_GWAS/README.md

 # Please check if the code above gives some error message.
 Anything related to "File not found" or "can't open" usually means one of two things: 1) you have not yet downloaded the files (successfully), or 2) you are running the code in a different folder than the downloaded files.

-# Select a phenotype to analyze, replace "GDDAnthesis" with your preferred phenotype (see the plot)
+# Select a phenotype to analyze, replace "GDDAnthesis.SilkingInterval" with your preferred phenotype (see the plot)

 trait <- "GDDAnthesis.SilkingInterval"
 trait.index <- which(names(traits.data)==trait)